 Then, the falls dropped over a second tier into an elongated plunge pool that seemed to be the spot to swim and cool off.

 Because the Togitogiga Falls resided in a national park (more specifically, the O Le Pupu’pue National Park), we didn’t have to pay an entry fee to access it.

-The falls even featured a handful of picnic fales as well as a stream gauge upstream of the falls, which gave us reason to think that the river responsible for the falls was significant enough to have one.
+The falls even featured a handful of picnic fales as well as a stream gauge upstream of the falls.

 For those wanting to change into swim suits, there was a changing room at the top of the stairs leading down to the banks of the river.